Definition

 UK Updates Steel Safeguard Tariff-Rate Quotas for Categories 4 and 12A

-The UK has updated its steel safeguard tariff-rate quotas (TRQs) for April–June 2026, narrowing the scope for alloy merchant bars while bringing Turkish metallic coated sheet under country-specific quotas.
+The UK has updated steel safeguard tariff-rate quotas for April–June 2026, narrowing the scope for alloy merchant bars while bringing Turkish metallic coated sheet under country-specific quotas.
 Businesses should immediately review commodity codes and origin sources to mitigate the risk of 25% out-of-quota duties on affected steel imports.

 Vietnam Draft Foreign Trade Decree Adds E‑Cigarettes and Heated Tobacco Products to Prohibited Import and Export List